hmslima/sambahsacompletegrammar/sambahsa.md

 present tense.

-In all the verbal moods, with exception of the nasal inffixes, the unstressed “e” between two consonants, set that is at the end the word, can be dropped if the junction of these two consonants doesn't change the pronounciation of the first consonant.
+In all the verbal moods, with exception of the nasal inffixes, the unstressed “e” between two consonants, when this range is at the end of the word, can be dropped if the junction of these two consonants doesn't change the pronounciation of the first consonant.

 VERBAL AFFIXES
 --------------

-Decidir abordar esse assunto só agora porque eu precisava que você conhecesse gerúndios e pronomes reflexivos, pois eles serão usados nos exemplos.
+In the examples below I will use words in the gerund and I will make use of reflexive pronouns, don't worry about them, only focus in the verbal affixe and how they change the verbs.
+Later I will talk about gerund and reflexive pronouns.

 **bi- –** to begin to *(*[]{#anchor-272}*inchoative)*